barnabasJ/ash_training/labs/14-ash-ai-reactor.md

 - No manual API calls - everything goes through Ash actions
 - Shows how one LLM's output (`reformulate_query`) feeds into retrieval step
 - Response includes the reformulated query for transparency
-- Authorization context can be passed via `actor`

 ### 4. Add a Reactor-Based Action to Tweet